ShinobuFormula/cassandraREST/README.md

 - We are using a Revel server to handle our HTTP request
 - We are commuicating with our Cassandra database using GoCQL package

+## Requirements

+#### In order to implement this API (if you have to)

+- You need to go get Revel and GoCQL.
+   - go get github.com/revel/revel
+   - go get github.com/gocql/gocql

+- You need copy this repository in your Go workspace at ->Go/src

+ - Then if all the packages are installed and this repository in the right place you can move on to the Revel part to start the API

 # Revel